Departmental Awards

 Eligibility

-A graduate student who is currently enrolled as a full-time or part-time student in the 2 year (or beyond) of the Pathology program.
+A graduate student who is currently enrolled as a full-time or part-time student in year 2 or beyond of their Pathology graduate program.
 A student can receive this award only once.

 Application Deadline: February 15.